 In another study involving a 68-year-old female who suffered from TN for 7.5 years, her pain levels were gradually reduced, and she was 4 months without pain at the time of publication of the study.
 This occurred despite the fact that she regularly disregarded the advice of the practitioner and often showed up for appointments only if she was in pain.
 She noted 50% improvement after just her first session.
 While not an upper cervical practitioner, the doctor noted her issue stemmed from the cervical spine (neck).

 As you can see from these cases, there is a link between the alignment of the top bones in the neck and the way the trigeminal nerve functions.
 Therefore, it makes sense to see an upper cervical chiropractor if you are suffering from TN.
 What makes upper cervical different?

 The Upper Cervical Chiropractic Difference

-Upper cervical practitioners focus on the top two bones in the neck, the very ones that are most likely to affect the trigeminal nerve, blood flow to the head, and the brainstem.
-Diagnostic imaging is used to take precise measurements of the misalignment.
+Upper cervical practitioners focus on the top two bones in the neck.
+These bones are most likely to affect the trigeminal nerve, blood flow to the head, and the brainstem.
+They use diagnostic imaging to take precise measurements of the misalignment.
 Then, gentle adjustments are tailored to meet each patient’s needs.
 This allows for safe and long-lasting low-force corrections to be used.

 When adjustments are gentle, they tend to hold longer.
 Your body doesn’t fight against it the way it would a forceful adjustment such as having the neck popped or twisted.
 As a result, the body has the time it needs to heal from the damage the misalignment was inflicting.
 Thus, results can be both immediate as well as gradual, as noted in both cases above.

 If you are suffering from trigeminal neuralgia, give upper cervical chiropractic a try.
-A consultation with a practitioner near you may be your first step down the path to experiencing less face pain or even no face pain at all.
+A consultation with a practitioner near you may be your first step down the path to less face pain.